-- Official external financing should be available in case of crisis.
-Then, to assure success in reforms that must accompany a restructuring process. - IMF exceptional access to resources should be complemented with funds from other official bilateral& multilateral sources.
+- Official external financing should be available in case of crisis. - It is crucial to assure success in reforms that must accompany a restructuring process. - IMF exceptional access to resources should be complemented with funds from other official bilateral& multilateral sources.